 - In drywall construction, this moisture has two places to go.
 It can soak into the drywall, potentially destroying its cohesive integrity and thus the ability to retain anchors or frame integrity, or it can leach downward where it will cause premature rusting of anchors, screws, stud connections, bottom of frames, etc.

 - Grouting does not appreciably afford any additional structural rigidity to the frame.
 As an example, slip-on drywall frames have passed fire and hose stream tests, cycle tests, and in some cases impact tests without being grouted.

-- If the intention is for sound deadening, SDI 128-97 (Section 3) should be consulted.
+- If the intention is for sound deadening, SDI 128-19 (Section 3) should be consulted.
 In addition, the same insulation as used between wall studs (generally lightly packed fiberglass) will serve as a sound deadener without the potential for damage to the frame or wallboard.

 It is therefore the opinion of the STEEL DOOR INSTITUTE that grouting should never be specified for drywall construction.

 Back-Coating of Frames